 Stainless steel actuated ball valves from Valworx provide impeccable accuracy and reliability in flow control and stop/start operations -- a critical need in manufacturing, wastewater, processing and other applications.
-In addition to electric motor-driven valves and air-actuated valves, we offer 2-piece ball valves with a high-quality hand lever for manual control.
-With these options, our SS ball valve price range is designed to accommodate your budget.
+In addition to electric actuated valves and air actuated valves, we offer 2-piece ball valves with a high-quality hand lever for manual control.
+With these options, our stainless steel ball valve price range is designed to accommodate your budget.

 Valworx is committed to getting the valves you need into your hands, as quickly as possible, for your ongoing satisfaction and success with our products.
-If you submit an order before 3 p.m. local time, we will build, test and ship your part within the same day.
+If you submit an order before 3:00 p.m.
+EST, we will build, test and ship your part within the same day.
 Our after-sales support includes a one-year warranty, free lifetime technical support, a 60-day return policy, free CAD downloads and more.

 Motorized ball valves use an electric motor/gear box drive to open and close the valve.
-The stainless ball valve direct mounts to the actuator with the international standard ISO 5211 mount eliminating valve mounting brackets which reduces the physical size and cost.
-One major advantage of an electric ball valve over a solenoid valve is the slower operating speed, which reduces or eliminates water hammer.
+The stainless ball valve direct mounts to the actuator with the international standard ISO5211 mount eliminating valve mounting brackets which reduces the physical size and cost.
+One major advantage of an electric actuated ball valve over a solenoid valve is the slower operating speed, which reduces or eliminates water hammer.

-Air actuated stainless ball valves use scotch yoke or rack and pinion pneumatic actuators to open and close the ball valve.
+Air actuated stainless ball valves use Scotch Yoke or Rack & Pinion pneumatic actuators to open and close the ball valve.
 These automated valves are available with double acting (air to open, air to close) or spring return (air to open, spring to close) actuators.
-Typically a Namur direct mount solenoid valve is used to control the air actuator.
+Typically a NAMUR direct mount solenoid valve is used to control the air actuator.